Lawmakers say Chinese investment in U.S. farmland poses threat

 “Allowing this practice to continue would lead to the creation of a Chinese-owned agricultural monopoly and pose an immediate threat to U.S. national security and food security,” Mr. Newhouse said.

-In a recent speech on U.S.-China relations at The Heritage Foundation, former Vice President Mike Pence said the U.S. must work to decouple “the American economy from China in industries that are essential to the American people and our national security,” including agriculture.
+In a recent speech on U.S.-China relations at the Heritage Foundation, former Vice President Mike Pence said the U.S. must work to decouple “the American economy from China in industries that are essential to the American people and our national security,” including agriculture.

 “Chinese investors now own nearly 200,000 acres of prime American farmland,” Mr. Pence said.
 “America cannot allow China to control our food supply.”